altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 There are several configuration properties for the persistence module, please refer to the reference configuration.

 # Multiple persistence plugin configurations
-By default, a persistent actor will use the “default” journal and snapshot store plugins configured in the following sections of the reference.conf configuration resource:
+By default, a persistent actor will use the "default" journal and snapshot store plugins configured in the following sections of the reference.conf configuration resource:
 ```hocon
 # Absolute path to the default journal plugin configuration entry.
 akka.persistence.journal.plugin = "akka.persistence.journal.inmem"